 If you don’t have the Kindle App on your iPad or want to know how to download new books, follow these instructions to get you started.

-Tapping on a book while on Cloud mode will download the book onto your device.
-Tapping on a book cover while on Device mode will open the book to begin reading.
+Tapping on a book while on ALL mode will download the book onto your iPad device.
+Tapping on a book cover while on DOWNLOADED mode will open the book to begin reading.

 Menus and Slider

-The first item on the top menu allows you to go back to the Library, go to a specific book page (using Location…) and view it’s table of contents.
+The first item on the top menu ( arrow down) allows you to close the book and go back to the DOWNLOADED section.
+The 3 lines on the menu display the table of contents and the magnifier lets you go to a specific book page (using Location).

 The magnifier menu lets you search for specific text within the book.